-Will Technology Save the Amazon?
+Will Technology Save the Amazon? | www.ozy.com

 “It is like a life system, an entire body.
 You have to make sure the heart, the stomach, everything is in the right position,” says Marcello Guimarães, chairman of Mahogany Roraima, a commercial timber plantation in the northern Amazon.

 Guimarães believes farmers must be convinced of an economic benefit from adopting new technologies.
-Using satellites to monitor his plots, he aims to increase planting from approximately 500 acres day to almost 250 acres an hour.
+Using satellites to monitor his plots, he aims to increase planting from approximately 500 acres a day to almost 250 acres an hour.
 “If we can develop this as a business, we can [compete] with the deforesters,” he says.

 That view is shared by the Amazonas Sustainable Foundation, a nonprofit providing local communities with opportunities in the production chains of cacao, nuts and fisheries.
 “We get changes by making people realize they can improve their livelihoods by the sustainable use of resources,” says Virgilio Viana, CEO of the foundation, pointing to a 60 percent reduction in deforestation in the areas in which they work.